 This is the most traditional way to adopt in Canada.
-Most of the children available for adoption through public agencies are more than two years old, and some may have special needs.
+Most of the children available for adoption through public agencies are older than 2 years old, and some may have special needs.
 Some agencies specialize and facilitate only the adoptions of infants, children with special needs and children from other countries.